Digital Connectivity

-Digital Connectivity is a DVD by American heavy metal band Fear Factory released in 2001 on Roadrunner Records.
+Digital Connectivity is a DVD by American industrial metal band Fear Factory released in 2001 on Roadrunner Records.

 During the selection separated into four parts, "Lifeblind"'s intro is repeated.
 The menu features each document a separate phase of Fear Factory's evolution as a band.
 The film includes all of the band's music videos ("Replica", "Resurrection", "Cars" and "Linchpin"), as well as rare backstage footage, live clips and band interviews.

 The DVD also includes five photo galleries covering every phase of the Fear Factory evolution, the complete and detailed Fear Factory discography, the definitive Fear Factory story written by vocalist Burton C. Bell and eight bonus audio tracks (rare and previously unreleased B-sides and remixes.